Toggle Menu

 Attendant: I’ll show you.
 Come on.
 Follow me.

 Lawrence: Says Gut Buster brand microwavable burritos.
 And there’s a face, lady with red hair.
-Alice’s chicken a la king style.
+Alice’s Chicken à la King Style.

-Attendant: Read the back
+Attendant: Read the back.

-Attendant: Keep reading.
+Attendant: Just keep reading.

 Lawrence: In accordance with the governing rules of the Astral Plane, the full essence of this individual’s existence, desires, purpose and romantic history has been meticulously crafted into this artisan style burrito.
 Taste the flavor of life.